 The good news about grapeseed oil is it can be used on all hair types.
-Grapeseed oil is derived from grape seeds used to make wine.
+Grapeseed oil is cold pressed from the seeds of grapes used to make wine.
 Grapes have a lot of antioxidants, which is why red wine in small amounts can be beneficial for health.

 5 Benefits of Grapeseed Oil for Hair

 Deep Conditioning Treatment for Hair with Grapeseed Oil